SifferZ/Building-Procedure/README.md

 # Building Procedure

 We encourge you to follow this general guide when building in Roblox Studio.
-This guide's purpose is to create the best workflow and best practices for all team members to work together with ease.
+This guide's purpose is to create the best practices and workflow for all team members to work together with ease.

 ## General:
 - Anything that a Script requires access to should be easy to find within the **Explorer**